Open Now — 24/7 Plumbing

 • Swamp Paperbark - Melaleuca ericifolia - Handles wet soils well

-• Silver Princess Gum - Eucalyptus caesia - Good for slopes, draws water from soil
+• Silver Princess Gum - Eucalyptus caesia - Good for slopes, draws water from the soil

-• Swamp Mahogany - Eucalyptus robusta - Roots absorb moisture from soil
+• Swamp Mahogany - Eucalyptus robusta - Roots absorb moisture from the soil

 • Snow In Summer - Melaleuca linariifolia - Thrives in moist areas